Ray structures on Teichm\"uller Space: Introduction

 Moreover, a simple extension of that technique produces a well-defined Thurston geodesic proceeding from a hyperbolic surface to a point on the Thurston boundary of \tec space, represented by a projective measured foliation.
-Thus in Theorem~\ref{thm:exponentialmap} we show that the harmonic stretch geodesics from a point $Y$ foliate \tec space and accumulate only at their endpoint on the Thurston boundary: thus they provide an \enquote{exponential} map for the Thurston metric with visual boundary the Thurston boundary.
+Thus in Theorem~\ref{thm:exponentialmap} we show that the harmonic stretch rays from a point $Y$ foliate \tec space and accumulate only at their endpoint on the Thurston boundary: thus they provide an \enquote{exponential} map for the Thurston metric with visual boundary the Thurston boundary.

-This exponential map for the Thurston metric defines one of two distinct versions we may define for the Thurston geodesic flow on the bundle over the \tec space with fibers the space $\PMF$ of projective measured foliations{: here} the orbit of a hyperbolic surface $X$ and a projective measured foliation $[\eta]$ is the harmonic stretch line which passes through $X$ and converges to $[\eta]$ in the Thurston boundary in the forward direction.
-The other version of the Thurston geodesic flow is defined such that the orbit of $(X,[\eta])$ is the harmonic stretch line arising as limits of harmonic map rays through $X$ when the domain degenerates along the harmonic map dual ray determined by $X$ and $\eta$.
-The first version of Thurston geodesic flow describes the contracting foliation along its orbits (which is also the endpoint on the Thurston boundary) while the second version describes the stretching lamination.
+This \enquote{exponential} map for the Thurston metric defines one of two distinct versions we may define for the Thurston geodesic flow on the bundle over the \tec space with fibers the space $\PMF$ of projective measured foliations{: here} the orbit of a hyperbolic surface $X$ and a projective measured foliation $[\eta]$ is the harmonic stretch line which passes through $X$ and converges to $[\eta]$ in the Thurston boundary in the forward direction.
+The other version of the Thurston geodesic flow is defined such that the orbit of $(X,[\eta])$ is the harmonic stretch line arising as the limit of harmonic map rays through $X$ when the domain degenerates along the harmonic map dual ray determined by $X$ and $\eta$.
+The first version of the Thurston geodesic flow describes the contracting foliation along its orbits (which is also the endpoint on the Thurston boundary) while the second version describes the stretching lamination.
 Both of these two flows commute with the mapping class group action, and hence descend to the bundle over moduli space with fiber $\PMF$.

 Along the way, we show some other results, for example an extension (Theorem \ref{thm:arc:Lip}) of this theory to surfaces with geodesic boundary, proving that the optimal Lipschitz constants between hyperbolic surfaces with boundaries are always realized by some surjective Lipschitz homeomorphisms.
-This verifies a conjecture of Alessandrini and Disarlo \cite{AlessandriniDisarlo2019}.
+This verifies a conjecture of Alessandrini and Disarlo \cite{AlessandriniDisarlo2019} (in the case of unpunctured surfaces).